Table of Contents

 The balance sheet reports a business’s assets, liabilities, and equity at a specific point in time.
 It is divided into two main sections: assets on one side and liabilities and equity on the other side.
 The two sides must balance out, meaning they should be equal to one another.

 Net income affects how much equity a business reports on the balance sheet.
-It appears in the retained earnings line item of the balance sheet.
+It is included in the retained earnings line item of the balance sheet.

 The Takeaway

-Net income is the amount of money a business has left over after all revenue and expenses are accounted for.
-Unlike gross income, it also includes interest, taxes, non-cash expenses, as well as non-recurring revenue and expenses.
+Net income’s definition is the amount of money a business has after all revenue and expenses are accounted for.
+Unlike gross income, it also takes into account interest, taxes, non-cash expenses, as well as non-recurring revenue and expenses.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.